jonalport/progress-bars/README.md

 ### Design/UX
 We could spend some time improving the usability and aesthetics of this fine UI.

+### A/B testing
+If we really wanted to improve the usability of the app, we could use some A/B testing techniques to compare the how variations in the UI appealed to users.

+### User testing sessions
+Similarly to A/B tests, live user testing sessions with real users could yield some valuable insight into usability.

+### Accessibility
+While we have added some ARIA attributes to aid users making use of assistive devices & screen readers, we could go to greater lengths to ensure the application was available and easy to use for a wider audience.

 ### Modularisation
 It might be nice to refactor the app into a few more components, say one which managed the controls, and another for the bars as a collection.

-### A purpose
-The app is kinda useless at the moment, it would be good to have the progress bars measuring/controlling something meaningful.
-It would also be interesting to play with some CSS animations on the striped background.

 ### Server rendering
 Could be interesting to turn this into a universal app, which should make it load quicker as well as improving SEO.

 ### Browser testing
 This was only tested in recent versions of modern browsers.

+### A purpose
+The app is kinda useless at the moment, it would be good to have the progress bars measuring/controlling something meaningful.
+It would also be interesting to play with some CSS animations on the striped background.